ehestir/Du-Bois-STEM/readings-images/DuBois-and-Why-We-Visualize-Data.md

 (Starks 2022) have recentered Black sociologist W. E. B. Du Bois’s foundational contributions to social scientific and statistical methods at the turn of the 20th century.
 DuBois was among the first professors in the nation to train students in empirical methodologies.
-He involved his students in field work, including large scale quantitative surveys, wherein they collected and analyzed data on the Black community and race relations.
+He involved his students in field work, including large scale quantitative surveys, wherein they collected and analyzed data on the Black community and how the community had changed over time.
 Because these students were taught to think scientifically and engage in data analysis, the most advanced of the group became valuable collaborators (Morris 2018; Battle-Baptiste and Rusert 2018).
-Du Bois used rigorous yet accessible methods, including data visualization, to empirically challenge the false claims of eugenics and scientific racism.
+Du Bois used rigorous yet accessible methods, including data visualization, to empirically challenge the false claims of eugenics that improperly deployed scientific methods to disparage Blacks as inherently inferior to other groups.

 Du Bois notably used innovative data visualizations to tell data stories about Black Americans for broad audiences to chronicle the educational and economic success of Black Americans following emancipation from slavery